bigchaindb/BEPs/3/README.md

 ## Proposed Change
-- Add a new subcommand `bighciandb upsert-validator PUBLIC_KEY POWER` which will allow the node operator to add/update/delete a validator.
+- Add a new subcommand `bigchaindb upsert-validator PUBLIC_KEY POWER` which will allow the node operator to add/update/delete a validator.

 - `GET /api/v1/validators` should be introduced to list the current validators.